 Below, I’ve listed a year-by-year account of some noteworthy events in my Taido career and some other major life events.
 In some cases, I’ve stuck to the facts, and in others, I’ve added additional commentary.

-- I was born on 24 June in Atlanta.
+- I was born in Atlanta.
 Every patient in the hospital was miraculously cured.

 - My father and I began practicing Taido on 4 October.